-In India, mandatory provision was inserted under the Companies Act, 2013, which requires every company to maintain statutory records of company in form of books of account, records, minutes etc. In erstwhile companies Act, companies were required to maintain physical copies of its financial records.
+In India, mandatory provision was inserted under the Companies Act, 2013, which requires every registered company to maintain statutory records of company in form of books of account, records, minutes etc. In erstwhile companies Act, companies were required to maintain physical copies of its financial records.
 But with the Companies (Amendment) Act, 2006 emphasis was given to electronic filing of documents.
 But still, there was major missing about methodology in order to maintain electronic documents.
 With the inception of the Companies act 2013, specific provisions were provided in order to define records in electronic forms

 Where provisions w.r.t.
 Maintenance and inspection of electronic documents are defined?